grousewood-games/solforge/docs/rules.md

 The order a creature gains triggers matters, primarily when a creature has two triggers that react to the same event.
 As an example, if `Spiritflame Mystic` has `Shallow Grave` casted on it and then dies later in the turn, will the resurrected Mystic get hit with the original Mystic's `Vengeance` effect?
 Triggers are also processed in a newest-first order, so in this case, yes.
 The Vengeance trigger was assigned at creature creation, the Shallow Grave trigger was assigned on a subsequent card play.

 Triggers on the player are resolved before triggers on creatures.
-Currently only `Epoch Soldier` is the only card that generates one of these, but more will arrive in Set 5.
+These include things like `Ambush` triggers and `Echoes` spells turn end triggers.

 Remember the three [batch piles](#normal-batches) triggers fall into will also influence the order in which things occur.